Scope

 - Trim the cement board to fit the measured space.
 Use a circular saw fitted with an abrasive blade or a hand tool specific to the job and fitted with a carbide tip.
 Apply a fluid-applied waterproofing to the board including the edges.

-- If the tub or shower is on an exterior wall and the cement board will serve as an air barrier over the insulation, apply a thick bead of caulk to the surface of the exposed studs, wood blocking, and tom and bottom plates.
+- If the tub or shower is on an exterior wall and the cement board will serve as an air barrier over the insulation, apply a thick bead of caulk to the surface of the exposed studs, wood blocking, and top and bottom plates.
 Nail or screw the thin-profile air barrier material to the studs.

 - Tape and mud any seams per manufacturer’s specifications.